Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Introduction

 The remainder of the manuscript is organized as follows.
-In Section~\ref{sec:model}, we present the theoretical framework considered in this work to illustrate the impact of portal VLLs on associated Higgs production at muon collider, along with a discussion of relevant constraints on the model parameters.
-Section~\ref{sec:collider_analysis} describes the collider analysis of Higgs production in association with a vector boson.
+In Section~\ref{sec:model}, we present the theoretical framework considered in this work to illustrate the impact of portal VLLs on associated Higgs production at muon collider, along with a discussion of relevant constraints on the model parameters. {Section~\ref{sec:DM} contains the parameter space consistent with observed DM relic abundance.} In Section~\ref{sec:collider_analysis}, we describe the collider analysis of Higgs production in association with a vector boson.
 The results of our analysis are presented in Section~\ref{sec:results}, and finally we conclude in Section~\ref{sec:conclusion}.